ironeternal/ironeternal.github.io/warband.md

 ## Treasure
 ## Monsters

+\<creature\> (\<level\>): \<tags\>

-1. Goblin
+1. Goblin (1): charge
-2. Skeleton
+2. Skeleton Spearman (1): unholy, slippery, coward
-4. Gelatinous Cube
+4. Gelatinous Cube (1): sticky, lucky
-3. Mimic
+3. Mimic (1): ambush, sticky, unholy
-11. Wraith
+11. Wraith (1): teleport, unholy
-10. Rust monster
+10. Goblin Troop: 4 goblins, hunter killer
-12. Displacer beast
+12. Displacer beast (2): teleport, mage slayer, unholy
-5. Owl Bear
+5. Owl Bear (2): sticky, hardy, frontal assault
-8. Beholder
+8. Beholder (2): ranged, snake decapitator
-7. Mind Flayer
+7. Mind Flayer (2): command, commander, unholy
-6. Lich
+6. Lich (3): unkillable, unholy, teleport, unholy
-9. Dragon
+9. Dragon (6): Charge, Hardy, Lucky, Sticky

+### Strategies:

+Each monster employs a strategy.
+Unless stated a creature is assumed to be a mindless destoyer:

+- Mindless Destroyer: Attacks closest enemy.
+If not enemy is in the current room the creature will move action closer to the party.
+- Targeted: Attacks closest enemy.
+Prioritises attacking PREFERED_FOE.
+If a PREFERED_FOE is in the current room, creature attacks PREFERED_FOE.
+If a PREFERED_FOE is one move action away, the creature will move to the PREFERED_FOE's room.
+If a PREFERED_FOE is not in the current room or one move action away a random enemy in the current room will be attacked.
+If the current room is has no heroes in it the creature will move towards a PREFERED_FOE if one is fighting-fight, otherwise the creature will move to a random hero.
+	- Snake Decapitator: PREFERED_FOE is leaders
+	- Mage Slayer: PREFERED_FOE is controllers
+	- Frontal Assault: PREFERED_FOE is defenders
+	- Hunter Killer: PREFERED_FOE is strikers
+- Commander: Will use command if possible, before acting as a mindless destroyer
+- Coward: Will perform a move action (or a slippery if possible) whenever it shares a room with an enemy.

 ## The Dragon